angelhumano/google_analytics_cert_capstone/README.md

 ## Process

+**Deliverable 3**: Documentation of any cleaning or manipulation of data

 All data cleaning steps are documented in the project's [R notebook]().
 Please refer to the notebook for more details.
 The following are the most important steps I undertook:

 - Checked for missing values.